Mandated Server Training and Alcohol-Involved Traffic Crashes

-While such interventions appear on the surface to be straightforward or common sense, they are, not necessarily carried out in practice by servers o· alcoholic beverages.
-Many servers do not understand the risk of impairment for their customers who, drink.
+While such interventions appear on the surface to be straightforward or common sense, they are not necessarily carried out in practice by servers of alcoholic beverages.
+Many servers do not understand the risk of impairment for their customers who drink.
 In fact, customers can be impaired (have a high risk of traffic crashes) without reaching the legal limit for DUI arrest.
-In addition, servers often wort for tips from their customers, and interfering witl1 customers’ desires or even reducing the amount of drinking is seen by many servers as lowering thei1 own earnings from tips.
+In addition, servers often work for tips from their customers, and interfering with customers’ desires or even reducing the amount of drinking is seen by many servers as lowering their own earnings from tips.
 In many cases, servers simply do not know effective strategies for working with customers or lack the support of the establishment manager or owner to carry out responsible beverage serving practices.

 Server training is a means to equip servers to assist their customers in reducing alcohol impairment by enhancing their awareness and teaching specific skills to reduce the rate of alcohol consumption.
 Training can also support changes in serving policies by the establishment, such as eliminating price promotions (happy hours or two-for-one drinking incentives) and reducing the quantities of alcohol served by eliminating sales of pitchers of beer or mixed drinks.